extremscorner/bt-embedded/README.md

 ```
 bt-embedded/
     backends/    # Platform backends
+        libusb.c # - Backend for libusb
-        wii.c   # Platform backend for the Nintendo Wii PPC processor
+        wii.c    # - Backend for the Nintendo Wii PPC processor
     backend.h    # Interface for platform backends

     drivers/      # Drivers for the Bluetooth controller
+        generic.c # - Generic HCI driver
-        wii.c   # Driver for the Wii's Bt controller
+        wii.c     # - Driver for the Wii's Bt controller
     drivers.h     # Interface for the Bluetooth drivers

     # BtEmbedded source code, common for all targets:
     hci.c